ChimeHQ/TextViewPlus/README.md

 **Geometry**

-Wrappers around the underlying NSLayoutManager, but with a much more convenient API.
+Wrappers around the underlying `NSLayoutManager`, but with a much more convenient API.

 ```swift
 func enumerateLineFragments(for range: NSRange, block: (NSRect, NSRange) -> Void)